 - Organic Chemistry I and II with labs

 - Physics I and II with labs

 - Calculus and/or Statistics

-- Biochemistry and Intro to Psychology and Sociology: these sections have been added to the new MCAT
+- Intro to Psychology and Intro to Sociology: these behavioral sciences are needed for the MCAT

 Medical College Admission Test (MCAT)

 - The MCAT is required for all U.S medical schools.
-It is about 7.5 hours long and cost $305.
+It is about 7.5 hours long and costs $305.

 Build an extensive record of relevant experiences